speardragon/speardragon.github.io/_posts/System/System Programming_2/2022-05-13-[System Programming] 10-1장.메모리 관리.md

 ## The Call Stack

 - Procedural calls can be viewed in a **stack-like manner**; each procedure's activation (function call) requires a dedicated frame on a stack.
-- This function-call-dedicated stack frame is called an Activation Frame.
+- This function-call-dedicated stack frame is called an **Activation Frame**.
   - Each time a procedure is called, a new activation frame is generated on the stack.
   - Each activation frame holds the following information:
     - The **parameters** passed to the procedure